danielmark0116/ecommerce-project/README.md

 ```
 REACT_APP_MODE=development
 REACT_APP_CLIENT_ID_GOOGLE=google client id (same as above)
+REACT_APP_CLIENT_ID_FACEBOOK=facebook app id
 ```

 \* in `development` mode, Redux DEVTOOLS are active.
 You can quickly disable it though by editing `devToolsMode = false | true` in /client/src/App/config.js

 ---

-After installing all the dependencies and setting vars in .env files, run
+After installing all the dependencies and setting vars in .env files, run project from root

 ```
 yarn dev